mitigation-controller/mitc/doc/User_Manual.md

 ### Further reading material
 * Journal paper on the basic version (in press): to be added
 * Journal paper on the advanced version (under review): to be added
 * Recorded tutorial on the use of the Mitigation controller (basic version).
 Please note that more features have been implemented so you may find some differences.
-The results, however, should be the same.
+The results, however, should be the same: https://youtu.be/QdsfTpPbovI